inkandswitch/patchwork/core/elements/src/isolation/README.md

 1. **Transitive discovery.** Each root document's content is scanned for embedded automerge URLs (recursively walking objects, arrays, and strings).
 All discovered URLs are added to the allowlist (unless denylisted).
 This reflects the assumption that if the user opened a document, its referenced children are authorized for the tool rendering it.

-2. **Auto-allowlisting of unknown documents (temporary workaround).** When the iframe requests a document that is not in the host repo's handles (i.e., the host has never seen it), it is automatically allowlisted without prompting the user.
-This covers documents newly created by the iframe, URLs added by a collaborator, or content embedded in the tool.
-This is a workaround for not being able to distinguish iframe-created documents from other unknown documents.
-Once the Author ID API is available, documents created by the iframe's author ID can be identified and auto-allowlisted, while other unknown documents should prompt the user. _(See "Waiting on automerge/keyhive teams" below.)_
+2. **User approval.** When the iframe requests a document that is not on the allowlist, the user is prompted via `window.confirm()` and can approve access explicitly.
+If the document is one the host repo already knows about, the allowlist is first refreshed (re-scanning all root documents for new URLs, e.g. a reference the user just typed) and the prompt is skipped if it now matches.
+Documents the host has never seen (newly created by the iframe, added by a collaborator, or embedded in the tool) skip that refresh — a root re-scan cannot surface a document the host has never seen — and prompt directly.
+Unknown documents are **not** auto-allowlisted; this prevents a tool from silently gaining access to any URL it constructs, at the cost of prompting for documents the iframe itself just created.
+Once the Author ID API is available, documents created by the iframe's own author ID will be auto-allowlisted while other unknown documents continue to prompt. _(See "Waiting on automerge/keyhive teams" below.)_

-3. **User approval.** If a requested document exists in the host repo but is not on the allowlist, the allowlist is first refreshed (re-scanning all root documents for new URLs).
-If the document is still not allowlisted, the user is prompted via `window.confirm()` and can approve access explicitly.

 ### Keyhive integration